SHFIRO/cloud-s4-sample-ext/README.md

 -------------
 1. We assume that you have access to an SAP S/4HANA Cloud system and an SAP Cloud Platform account
 2. Install [JDK8](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [Maven](http://maven.apache.org/download.cgi) and [Git](https://git-scm.com/downloads).
-3. Prepare your S/4HANA Cloud system according to the [1RW set-up instructions guide](https://rapid.sap.com/bp/#/browse/scopeitems/1RW).
+3. Prepare your S/4HANA Cloud system according to the [set-up instructions guide](https://help.sap.com/viewer/4316f97a90ff48948fb7f212ecabf964/SHIP/en-US).
 **Note:** to access the guide you need to have [an account for SAP Service Marketplace](https://websmp103.sap-ag.de/~sapidp/012002523100007691892016E/)

 Download the sample app